Bio

 Hemispheres

-In 1986, Ian joined the pioneering world fusion ensemble, Ancient Future, with whom he collaborated on four recordings and performed at venues throughout California and the Northwest.
+In 1986, Ian joined the pioneering world-fusion ensemble Ancient Future, with whom he collaborated on four recordings and performed at venues throughout California and the Northwest.
 In 1990, Ian formed a new quintet under the name Ian Dogole & Global Fusion, focusing on a more acoustic “Jazz/World” approach.
 This ensemble included many Bay Area Jazz stalwarts such as Sheldon Brown on reeds, Bill Douglass on bass and bamboo flutes and a rotating cast of set drummers and pianists.

 In 1996, Ian released Ionospheres (Cei), which featured original tribute pieces to Miles Davis and Sun Ra, fresh reinterpretations of compositions by Ornette Coleman and Mongo Santamaria and a host of original pieces, ranging from multi-tracked solo percussion to pianoless quartets to sextets with piano and strings.